NoroffFEU/development-platforms/mysql-case-study.md

   - Atomicity - all or nothing.
   - Consitency - transactions are valid to rules of the db.
   - Isolation - Results of transactions are as if they are done end to end.
-  - Durability - Once a transaction is committed, it remains so.
+  - Durability - Once a transaction is committed, it remains so. - non ACID complient databases potentially trade integrity for speed.

+- Editions

+  MySQL community edition

+  - open source GPL, free to use
+  - community support only

+  MySQL standard edition (annual subscription of about 2000 usd / year per server )

+  - 24/7 support from oracle.
+  - mostly the same as community edition but with support.

+  MySQL enterprise edition (5000 usd / year per server)

+  - cluster routing and partitioning features
+  - tools for security, backups and monitoring
+  - thread pooling for performance increase during large loads

+  MySQL cluster CGE (10.000 usd / year per server)

+  - designed for linear scalability
+  - higly available, high volume

 ## Strengths